Skip to main content

 If You Did Not Do the Previous Exercise

-2. In the Dashboard sidebar, hover over Appearance and select Themes.
+2. On the left of the Dashboard, mouse over Appearance and click Themes.

 3. Click the Add New button.

-4. Select the Upload link, then click Browse (or Choose File).
+4. Click the Upload link, then the Browse (or Choose File) button.

-5. Navigate to Desktop > Class Files > WordPress.org Class and double-click mrpTheme-ready-for-blog.zip to select it.
+5. Navigate to Desktop > Class Files > WordPress.org Class and double–click mrpTheme-ready-for-blog.zip to open it.

-1. In your code editor, open index.php from the mrpTheme folder if it isn't already accessible.
+1. In a code editor, open index.php from the mrpTheme folder if it isn’t already open.

 <div id="primary">